Skip to navigation Skip to content Skip to subnav

 (i) Other postsecondary courses.
 Nothing in this section shall be construed to limit a school district’s authority to award credit toward graduation requirements to a student who receives prior approval from the school and successfully completes a course offered by an accredited postsecondary institution that was not paid for by the district pursuant to this section.
 The school district shall determine the number and nature of credits it will award to the student for successful completion of the course, including whether the course will satisfy one or more graduation requirements, and shall inform the student prior to enrollment.
 Credits awarded shall be based on performance and not solely on Carnegie units; provided, however, that unless the school district determines otherwise, a three-credit postsecondary course shall be presumed to equal one-half of a Carnegie unit.
 A school district shall not withhold approval or credit without reasonable justification.
 A student may request that the superintendent review the district’s determination regarding course approval or credits.
 The superintendent’s decision shall be final.

-(a) The Secretary shall maintain an Adult Diploma Program (ADP), which shall be an assessment process administered by the Agency through which an individual who is at least 20 years of age can receive a local high school diploma granted by one of the Program’s participating high schools.
+(a) The Secretary shall maintain an Adult Diploma Program (ADP) administered by the Agency through which any Vermont resident who is at least 16 years of age; who has not received a high school diploma; and who is not enrolled in a public or approved independent school, postsecondary institution, or home study program can receive a local high school diploma granted by one of the Program’s participating high schools.

 • § 946.
 Early college